Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Numerical experiments

 \subsection{Performance indicators}

-The mean and standard deviation of queue length for each station under different testing scenarios are shown in Figure \ref{fig_change_on_Q}.
-Generally, for all scenarios, the queue length patterns are consistent with the congestion patterns we expect given the passenger arrival and alighting rates.
-That is, the expected queue length is relatively higher at stations 2 and 8.
-The expected queue length at the last station is always zero as its passenger arrival rate is 0.
+Figure \ref{fig_change_on_Q} shows the mean and standard deviation of queue length under the tested scenarios.
+The patterns are consistent with the passenger arrival and alighting rates.
+Expected queues are relatively high at stations 2 and 8, whereas the expected queue at station 10 is zero because $\lambda^{(10)}=0$.